charlieconneely/Crash-N-Dash/diary.md

   > Yes, just make sure a suitable number of obstacles are spawning during the game.
   > So that [gameplay] is always interesting.

+Q: *You specified in the design document that the game is designed with mobile devices in mind for it's primary platform,* <br>
+ *with PC also a possibility.
+However, I have an Apple phone which makes testing very difficult (I might need to set up a Mac OS)* <br>
+ *Is it okay to just go ahead with PC as the only platform?* <br>
+A:
+  > Yeah of course!
+No problem.

 ## Challenging tasks encountered during development: